-The balance of capitalized implementation costs for cloud computing arrangements, net of accumulated amortization, was \$1.1 million and \$2.8 million at December 31, 2022 and 2021, respectively, which is included in other assets in the Company's consolidated balance sheets.
-The accumulated amortization was \$4.7 million and \$6.0 million at December 31, 2022 and 2021, respectively.
-The total amortization expense related to such capitalized implementation costs was \$2.8 million, \$3.9 million, \$1.8 million for the years ended December 31, 2022, 2021, and 2020, respectively, which is included in other operating expenses in the Company's consolidated statements of operations.
+The majority of the Company's cloud computing arrangements relate to service contracts with third parties that host the Company's data and computing infrastructure that are used in providing services to and supporting transactions with its existing or potential policyholders and insurance agents.
+The balance of capitalized implementation costs for cloud computing arrangements, net of accumulated amortization, was \$0.2 million and \$1.1 million at December 31, 2023 and 2022, respectively, which is included in other assets in the Company's consolidated balance sheets.
+The accumulated amortization was \$5.5 million and \$4.7 million at December 31, 2023 and 2022, respectively.
+The total amortization expense related to such capitalized implementation costs was \$0.9 million, \$2.8 million, \$3.9 million for the years ended December 31, 2023, 2022, and 2021, respectively, which is included in other operating expenses in the Company's consolidated statements of operations.